Revision of permitted substances for use in organic production (2025)

 What is changing?

-- micro-organisms including viruses, when used as biological control agents.
-These must not be from genetically modified organisms (GMOs) or produced using media of GMO origin
+- micro-organisms, including viruses, when used as biological control agents; these must not be from genetically modified organisms (GMOs) or produced using media of GMO origin

 - ethylene for flower induction in pineapple.

-Those substances for which there has been an amendment to the description and/or conditions of use are summarised in Table 2.
+Substances where there has been an amendment to the description and/or conditions of use are summarised in Table 2.

 Details of these changes can be found in the Annex to Regulation 2025/973.